Canon 800D vs Sony A58

 It is notable that the 800D offers wifi support, while the A58 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 800D and the A58 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the A58 have been discontinued, but can regularly be found used on ebay.
 The A58 was replaced by the Sony A68, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 800D and A58 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Sony A58 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 800D or the Sony A58 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.